Diary of a Network Geek

 Free Mac Software

-Filed under: Apple,Geek Work,GUI Center,MicroSoft,Ooo, shiny... — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 4:53 am for you boring, normal people.
+Filed under: Apple,Geek Work,GUI Center,MicroSoft,Ooo, shiny... — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 4:53 am for you boring, normal people.

 No, not here!